mavlink/MAVSDK-Swift/README.md

     **Note**: If your pod is having an issue, you can delete `Podfile.lock` and `Pods/` then run `pod install` to cleanly install the SDK.

-### Carthage

-1. Run the following command in your project directory.
-Carthage automatically picks up the new changes.

-        $ carthage update

 ### Manually